Adrelyr/TagDraco/README.md

 Roadmap :

- - Adding support for editing multiple files at a time
  - Better memory management (i still need to learn how to manage it correctly)

 *The look is subject to change, but here's how it looks like currently*